Gloomhaven: Expansions and alternate editions

 Gloomhaven: Forgotten Circles, the game's first expansion, was released in Q2 2019.
 It includes a new character class, the Aesther Diviner, 20 new scenarios primarily focused on that class, and new items and monsters.
 Its story is set after Gloomhaven's campaign.

 Gloomhaven: Jaws of the Lion, a smaller, standalone version of the game, which was released in July 2020, initially as a Target exclusive.
 Designed to appeal to more casual gaming fans, the story in this version is set before the events of the original Gloomhaven, and has players investigate a series of disappearances in the city.
 The game features 25 new scenarios, five of which comprise a tutorial designed to ease new players into the game.
 Some, but not all, of the game components are compatible with the basic Gloomhaven game.

 Asmodee and Flaming Fowl Studios released a digital edition of Gloomhaven for Microsoft Windows, initially on July 17, 2019.
 The game was released for macOS on November 25, 2021.
 It was offered as an early access model, featuring a subset of the characters, and a single-player Adventure mode that uses procedural generation like a roguelike to create encounters.
 As of 2021, Asmodee and Flaming Fowl have added support for all 17 characters and the full set of 95 missions from the core board game, along with support for multiplayer.

 Gloomhaven: Grand Festival raised over $5 million on BackerKit.

 Gloomhaven: Buttons and Bugs, a miniature single-player exclusive version, was announced by Cephalophair on July 5, 2023.

 Zen Studios released a Gloomhaven pinball table for Pinball FX on December 7, 2023.

+Gloomhaven: Second Edition, was released in May 2025.
+In addition to introducing new scenarios, monsters, items, and events, the second edition revised many scenarios, classes, and other aspects of Gloomhaven based on feedback received from players, playtesters, and the community.